peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>CBORException</code> - The data stream is not empty and does not begin with a record separator byte (0x1e).

+### ReadJSON
+    @Deprecated public static CBORObject ReadJSON(InputStream stream, CBOREncodeOptions options) throws IOException Generates a CBOR object from a data stream in JavaScript object Notation (JSON) format, using the specified options to control the decoding process.
+ The JSON stream may begin with a byte-order mark (U+FEFF).
+Since version 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).
+(In previous versions, only UTF-8 was allowed.).

+**Parameters:**

+* <code>stream</code> - A readable data stream.
+The sequence of bytes read from the data stream must contain a single JSON object and not multiple objects.

+* <code>options</code> - Contains options to control the JSON decoding process.
+This method uses only the AllowDuplicateKeys property of this object.

+**Returns:**

+* A CBOR object containing the JSON data decoded.

+**Throws:**

+* <code>NullPointerException</code> - The parameter <code>stream</code> is null.

+* <code>IOException</code> - An I/O error occurred.

+* <code>CBORException</code> - The data stream contains invalid
+ encoding or is not in JSON format.

 ### ReadJSONSequence
     public static CBORObject[] ReadJSONSequence(InputStream stream, JSONOptions jsonoptions) throws IOException